SignalK/specification/gitbook-docs/request_response.md

 }
 ```

-The server will respond with a message which includes the `requestId`, `correlationId` if provided, and a `state`.
+The server will respond with a message which includes the `requestId`, a `state`, and a `statusCode`.

 The `state` can be `PENDING` or `COMPLETED`.

-When the state is `COMPLETED`, the message will contain a `statusCode` value.
-The `statusCode` will be any standard
-HTTP code including the following.
+The `statusCode` will be any standard HTTP code including the following.

 - 200 - the request was successful
 - 400 - something is wrong with the client's request